 Cabin 4306Z Part Three

 Speaking of laundry.
 There are two crew laundry rooms.
-One is the main crew laundry and is below me.
-This laundry room has 15 washer/dryers for 1100 crew.
+The main one has 15 washer/dryers for 1100 crew.
 It can be a war zone.
 The machines malfunction all the time.
 If you are 20 seconds late getting to the dryer someone will probably take out all of your clothes and leave them in a heap.
 I’ve also known people to have their still sopping wet clothes taken out of a washing machine half done and left on an ironing board.
 It’s the wild west.
 There is one other laundry room reserved for officers in a secret location.
 This room has three washer/dryers and tends to be slightly more civilized.
 By trial and error I have found that doing laundry in the middle of the day on a sea day is the best bet as most other crew members are busy working during that time.

 This leaves two dining options on a regular basis.
 The galley, which is the passenger dining hall on deck 15, and the crew mess hall on deck 5.
 The galley is modeled after a NYC style food hall (lol says this judgmental New Yorker) and has multiple food stations.
 There is a sandwich shop, a taco stand, a noodle bar, a 24 hour diner, a salad bar, a sushi station and a bread/dessert/fresh fruit place.
 I eat in the galley often but the options are basically always the same and to say that gets old is an understatement.
 The mess is more like a cafeteria.
 The chefs there must cater to the tastes of all 1100 crew members, especially those who aren’t allowed to eat upstairs.
 That means that the offerings in the mess are completely schizophrenic.
 On any given day in the mess one will find rice, dahl, curry, fishhead stew, southeast asian dishes that I cannot read nor pronounce, sheet pan pizza, some kind of potato, steamed vegetables, some kind of chicken, sometimes burgers, maybe a roast, maybe tacos, a salad bar and two kinds of soup.
 They also give us fresh fruit and some pretty cute desserts.
 Sometimes there are “special” lunches and dinners in the KT with themes like “Mexico!” or “Africa!” or “Easter!” or “Pride!”
 Those moments are very exciting and we often text each other a heads up: “Crew mess is fire today”.
 When they give us ice cream its downright pandemonium.